Helen Baylor

-Helen LaRue Lowe (born January 8, 1954), known professionally as Helen Baylor, is an American singer–songwriter.
+Helen LaRue Lowe (born January 8, 1954), known professionally as Helen Baylor, is an American singer-songwriter.

 Early life

 Born Helen LaRue Lowe in Tulsa, Oklahoma, Baylor is the oldest of seven, she has five brothers and one sister.
-Baylor moved to Los Angeles at age eleven as her Dad (who was in the Army) had been transferred there.
+Baylor moved to Los Angeles at age eleven as her father (who was in the Army) had been transferred there.
 While in Los Angeles, Baylor first performed as a nightclub act.

 Career

 Baylor opened for Aretha Franklin, Stevie Wonder, and B.B.
 King while still in her teens, and performed in the musical Hair.
 In 1967/68 she worked with producer Bobby Sanders releasing two singles, "The Richest Girl" and "What About Me Boy", as Little Helen for the Soultown label.
 In the 1970s she joined hit Broadway musical Hair and followed this period of her career as a session musician for artists that included Captain & Tennille, Les McCann and Rufus.
 As a member of Side Effect her vocals featured on their third album What You Need, from which "Always There", a song co-written by Ronnie Laws was a R&B chart success.
 Later in the 1980s her career would falter as a consequence of drug abuse.

-Baylor became sober late in the decade, strengthening her Christian faith and deciding to concentrate her career in gospel music.
-She released her first gospel recording on Word Records in 1990 titled Highly Recommended and her first five albums all hit the Top Ten of the U.S. Billboard Top Gospel Albums chart, with the most successful being 1994's The Live Experience, which reached #1 on that chart.
+Baylor became sober late in the decade, strengthening her Christian faith and deciding to focus her career on gospel music.
+She released her first gospel recording on Word Records in 1990 titled Highly Recommended and her first five albums all hit the Top Ten of the U.S. Billboard Top Gospel Albums chart, with the most successful being 1994's The Live Experience, which reached No. 1 on that chart.
 The track "Oasis" was very successful in the UK, via Expansion Records and stayed on the Music Week Dance Chart for 14 weeks.
 Also, the song "Sold Out" (from the album Start All Over) won a Dove Award for Contemporary Gospel Recorded Song of the Year at the 25th GMA Dove Awards in 1994.
-In July 2011, Baylor announced that she is co-producing a feature film about her life story.
-The film, A Praying Grandmother: The Helen Baylor Story, will feature accounts that she first shared in the song, "Helen's Testimony" (Word, 1995) and in her autobiography, No Greater Love: The Helen Baylor Story.
+In July 2011, Baylor announced that she was co-producing a feature film about her life story.
+The film, A Praying Grandmother: The Helen Baylor Story, features accounts that she first shared in the song, "Helen's Testimony" (Word, 1995) and in her autobiography, No Greater Love: The Helen Baylor Story.
 Baylor approached award-winning filmmaker Cassandra Hollis to co-produce and direct the film.
 Baylor was inducted into the Oklahoma Jazz Hall of Fame in 2000.